All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 GameLynx – Next generation mobile eSport

-GameLynx wants to build a competitive esport game to bring hardcore gaming to mobile.
+GameLynx wants to build a competitive eSport game to bring hardcore gaming to mobile.
 The company believes that success will be defined not just by creating a new type of game, but creating a better user experience.
 Mobile devices are now powerful enough to support the types of games hardcore gamers love to play, so now the company wants to bring eSports gaming to that platform.
 In doing so, it hopes to build eSports games that aren’t just fun to watch for gamers, but for everyone.
 GameLynx will launch its first game in its first test market in the next six months, but is already backed by one of the largest game companies in the world.

 —